scysy6/ComputerVision-Coursework/README.md

 model = torch.hub.load('./ultralytics_yolov5_master', 'custom', path='yolov5s.pt', source='local')
 ```
 The model (yolov5s.pt) is loaded from the `ultralytics_yolov5_master folder`, which contains the official YOLOv5 repository and pre-trained weights.

+### Important Note

+If some files in `ultralytics_yolov5_master` were missing during the upload process and this causes the code to fail, please extract the ZIP file you uploaded and replace the missing YOLOv5 model files (located in `ultralytics_yolov5_master/`) with the ones from the ZIP file.
+Then, try running the code again.

 ## Instruction